 - in the checkout in your store

-- in the profile creation or in the settings
+- when creating a profile or in the settings

 - in the application process

-- in the communication with your customers or employees
+- when communicating with your customers or employees

-- in the personnel software or in the payroll
+- in the HR software or payroll accounting

-you should now check this and make sure that this is done and People of all genders included be.
+you should now check this and ensure that this is done in accordance with the law and that people of all genders are included are included.

-The two most common solutions for continuing to collect titles and salutations are as follows:
+The two most common solutions for continuing to collect salutations are as follows:

-Important 2: If a person selects "gender-neutral salutation", do not address the person as "Dear Ms./Mr. Alex Ingabire".
-This still uses binary forms of address, is not gender-neutral, and does not work for most non-binary people.
+Important 2: If a person selects "no gendered form of address", do not write "Dear Ms/Mr Alex Ingabire".
+This is again binary and does not suit most non-binary people.

 More exciting articles: